 A Crown at the Front of Your Teeth

-Anterior crowns are a crown at the front of the mouth.
-Anterior crowns require special considerations in comparison to posterior (back) crowns as there are different forces at play in different areas of the mouth.
-Esthetics and cosmetics are of the upmost importance in the front of the mouth.
+Anterior crowns are crowns at the front of the mouth.
+They require special considerations in comparison to posterior (back) crowns, as esthetics and cosmetics are of the upmost importance in the front of your smile.

 Natural front teeth often exhibit many different shades that vary from person to person.
-At Madison Family Dental, we custom match all of our crowns to the exact shades of each tooth so that they blend in nicely with the surrounding teeth.
-Shade is just one component of the final esthetic result for an anterior crown.
-The material also makes a difference in the final look.
+At Madison Family Dental, we custom match all of our crowns to the exact shade of each tooth so that they blend in nicely with the surrounding teeth.

 Anterior crowns are done for a variety of reasons, including large fillings/cavities, deep fillings/cavities, cracks in teeth, large chips in a front tooth, or a tooth that has undergone a root canal.
-Anterior crowns are also used for cosmetic purposes to improve the shape or shade of the front teeth, for they are very similar to veneers but stronger and can be longer lasting than a veneer for a similar investment.
-It is important to remember that a crown will not whiten as natural teeth would, so if you are thinking of whitening it is always best to whiten before the final shade match is done on an anterior crown.
-This ensures the crown most closely matches your new tooth shade after whitening.
+Anterior crowns are also used for cosmetic purposes to improve the shape or shade of the front teeth — they are very similar to veneers but stronger and longer lasting for a similar investment.

-An anterior crown, when properly done, should blend in nicely with the surrounding teeth.
-Sometimes there can be very subtle differences between a tooth made in porcelain and a natural tooth.
-Because of this some patients will elect to do anterior crowns on a group of teeth (for example the front two, four, or six teeth) for a more natural looking and uniform result.
+When properly done, an anterior crown should blend in nicely with the surrounding teeth.
+Sometimes there can be subtle differences between a tooth made in porcelain and a natural tooth, so some patients elect to do anterior crowns on a group of teeth (for example the front two, four, or six teeth) for a more uniform result.

 Before and After